 - See also: speedcoding, punched-tape

-- I have 25 facts about Laning and Zierler system. what would you like to know? email me and let me know how I can help.
+- Have a question about Laning and Zierler system not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: